 top of page

-I work with people and organizations at the edge of what they can hold by themselves.
-Not to resolve things quickly — but to create enough safety that the real conversation can begin.
+I work with people and organizations experiencing conflict.
+I create the conditions for conversations to begin.
 Restorative justice and mediation's core practice is dialogue.
-Not debate.
-Not problem-solving.
-Dialogue — a conversation that centers learning rather than agreement.
-Through it, we dive deeper into understanding, both self and other.
-Stories surface.
-Needs become visible.
-What seemed impossible to say finds its way into the room.
+Dialogue centers listening and learning.
+It is not a debate for one side to win.
+Through dialogue, we dive deeper into understanding—both self and other.
+Stories surface and needs become visible.
+What seemed impossible to say may find its way into the room.
+Together, we create the conditions for people to take accountability.

 Explore the work